 Once you have reached the Viking fjord Skagafjörður drive on road 76 north and turn right on road 767.
 Drive for some 11 km on this road to Hólar.
 Follow the sign "Velkomin heim að Hólum" or Welcome home to Hólar :)

-Don't miss visiting this important historical site when travelling up north in Iceland.
+Don't miss visiting this important historic site when travelling up north in Iceland.

 Have a lovely time at the beautiful Hólar in Hjaltadalur :)